 This is a team skill and with only one entry submission per team.
-The competition task will be released at 9.00 am the first day with entries being submitted electronically to: RSI@fanuc.co.uk by 5.00 pm on the same day.
+The competition task will be released at 09:00 am on the 10th April, with entries being submitted electronically to: RSI@fanuc.co.uk by 16:00 pm on the 12th April.
 Links will be sent out in advance of the submission deadline for you to upload your entry to the FANUC site.

-National Qualifier Stage Structure:
+National Qualifiers Structure:

-This task will build on the skills gained in the entry stage and translate them into programming in real world, using FANUC robots, during one of our day long Qualifier stages being held around the country.

-There will be the chance for both members of the team to get hands-on experience with the robots before working together to produce your final submission.
+This task will build on the skills gained in the entry stage and translate them into programming in real world, using FANUC robots.
+There will be the chance for both members of the team to get hands-on experience with the robots before working together to produce the final submission.
 For the marking we will be looking for teams who can demonstrate the ability to:

 - Collect and utilise information

 - Work effectively together in a team

 - Follow work instructions and procedures

 - Communicate ideas and information

-- Produce a successful robot programme to industry best practice.
+- Produce a successful robot programme to industry best practice

 This is a team skill and with only one entry submission per team.
 The competition task will be given to the teams after a short safety introduction and basic programming training.
-Submissions for the Qualifier stage will be made at the end of that day.
+Submissions for the Qualifier stage will be made at the end of that session.